-- 1. We obtained an understanding of the design of the key controls over the valuation of inventory. - 2.
-We obtained the inventory aging report, and we verified the accuracy and completeness of the report by agreeing the age interval, quantity, and amount to the supporting documents of inbound inventory.
-We assessed the reasonableness of allowance for inventory loss by recalculating the amount in accordance with the stated valuation policy for the inventory. - 3.
+- 1. We obtained an understanding of the design of the key controls over the valuation of inventory. - the stated valuation policy for the inventory. - 3.
 We performed a retrospective review of past estimates to determine the reasonableness of the past judgments with reference to actual amounts of inventory loss.